 The standard response in TDCJ, if there is a response, when someone reports an incident of sexual violence or a risk of sexual victimization is to place the person reporting in transit or restrictive housing for an IPI (which requires PREA § 115.43 consideration), and that placement generally lasts several days to sometimes weeks (although the designation often changes during that time to obscure the extended stay in segregated housing).
 Such housing also involves separation from and loss of property, as well as loss of opportunities, even though very often a cell change to a different section could address the issue while the investigation is ongoing.
-It is highly unlikely that of the 10 reports of sexual abuse, none were placed in segregated housing involuntarily during the preceding 12 months.
 Most people reporting such treatment to TPI indicate the placement in such segregated housing is often done involuntarily to discourage reports of sexual violence.

-As with the discussion under PREA § 115.43, TDCJ engages in manipulation of what constitutes "protective custody" by making misleading statements about what "protective safekeeping" and "safekeeping designation" are.
+As with the discussion under PREA § 115.43, TDCJ engages in manipulation of what constitutes PREA "protective custody" by making misleading statements about what "restrictive housing" is.
 Also, in TPI's experience, TDCJ automatically places all or almost all persons who report sexual violence in involuntary protective custody (restricted housing for inmate protection investigation, or IPI) regardless of whether there are alternatives to such placement or not.
 TPI receives regular reports of persons not wanting to report incidents due to not wanting to be placed in segregation.